sahithig1/capstone_greenhouse_emissions/README.md

 	- The bar graph on the right shows the CO2 emissions per state, sorted in descending order.
 You will notice that Texas has the highest CO2 emissions of all.
 	- A second bar graph is placed at the bottom of the page, where we can see the various sectors, each divided by state and city.
 If you click on the TX bar, you will notice only the cities in TX will be highlighted in the sector bar graph.
+- The Net Zero tab introduces us to some factors that can help achieve Net Zero.

 In the Excel Dashboard Blueprint, you will find the following:
 - Description of the tools used for the final dashboard